thomasclarke1969/documentation/guide/ios/querying.md

 The following demonstrates a compound predicate which will constrain the result set to objects that conform to the following criteria:

-1. The `conversation` property is equal to the supplied `LYRConversation` object
+1. The `conversation` property is equal to the supplied `LYRConversation` object.
 2. The `sentByUserID` property is equal to the supplied `<USER_ID>` value.

 ```